-Worldmaker International and its National Resilience Institute (US) provide resilience and wellness training and consulting to leaders and helpers in crisis response, education, military communities and organizations.
+Worldmaker provides resilience and wellness training and consulting to leaders and helpers in crisis response, education, military communities and organizations.
 We have delivered education and support to leading governmental agencies and organizations, including the US Department of Homeland Security, the US Department of Health and Human Services, the US Department of Education, Substance Abuse and Mental Health Services (SAMHSA), the US Federal Bureau of Investigation (FBI) Victim Services, Leadership in Counter Terrorism (Australia, Canada), Wounded Warrior Project, the Invictus Games Foundation, the National Association of School Psychologists, and universities and K-12 schools across the United States.

 9 Lessons in Resilience: Bouncing Back and Bouncing Forward After a Serious Accident